HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

       redisSslKeyFileSecretKey: "client.key"
 ```

-4. Install or upgrade Label Studio using Helm.
+4. Install or upgrade Label Studio Enterprise using Helm.

-### Use Helm to install Label Studio on your Kubernetes cluster
+### Use Helm to install Label Studio Enterprise on your Kubernetes cluster

-Use Helm to install Label Studio on your Kubernetes cluster.
+Use Helm to install Label Studio Enterprise on your Kubernetes cluster.
 Provide your custom resource definitions YAML file.
-Specify any environment variables that you need to set for your Label Studio installation using the `--set` argument with the `helm install` command.
+Specify any environment variables that you need to set for your Label Studio Enterprise installation using the `--set` argument with the `helm install` command.

 From the command line, run the following:
 ```shell